-While I was waiting for the Maxon compressor to arrive, my local music store decided to sell off their ex-demo EBS pedals.
+One time, my local music store decided to sell off their ex-demo EBS pedals.
 So I quickly snapped this MultiComp up, and ended up paying just above half the list price 🙂 This is designed for bass (obviously, being an EBS), and that’s also how I use the pedal.
-As a bass compressor it works superbly.
 But I also keep hearing how well it works with guitar, so the rest of this text will be focused on that aspect.

 First try, just plugging it in and setting it up as I would any other comp, I was not terribly impressed… it was harsh-sounding, with the bass cut and a high-mid emphasis that didn’t sound nice at all.
 As it turns out, I should have read the manual… 🙂

 In normal and tubesim mode, you really have to keep the compression ratio quite low, or it will get that upper mid emphasis.
 Keep the comp/limit knob at around 9 o’clock, though, and it does a great job of keeping the loudest transients at bay (perfect for smoothing out a bass).
 But for more ”guitar compressor” type sounds (you know, slightly squashed with that ”snap” to the notes and increased sustain), the multiband setting is the way to go.
 It splits the highs and lows into two separate compressor paths, and inside the pedal you can tweak the threshold setting of the two compressors.
 Again, I’m guessing here, but it sounds like the MB mode’s stock threshold setting is a bit different from the other two modes.
 Either way, the MB mode is where I started gelling with the MultiComp.
 It’s still not that much about adding sustain – you won’t hear it boosting the tail end of the notes the way an MXR Dynacomp does, for instance.
-It is much more about managing transients, and as such it is much more transparent than the Maxon (which is often hailed as ultra transparent…).
+It is much more about managing transients, and it does a great job at that.
+The pedal currently lives on my bass pedalboard, where it is left constantly on 🙂

 Xotic SP Compressor